ibm-ecosystem-engineering/OpenshiftVirtualization/README.md

 Once you created the cluster check the pods are running.

-## Creating Virtual machine USING URL
+## Creating Virtual machine Using URL

 ***Step 1:***